skypjack/entt/docs/md/signal.md

-In all cases, the `connect` member function returns by default a `connection` object to be used as an alternative to break a connection by means of its `release` member function.
+In all cases, the `connect` member function returns by default a `connection` object to be used as an alternative to break a connection by means of its `release` member function.<br/>
 A `scoped_connection` can also be created from a connection.
 In this case, the link is broken automatically as soon as the object goes out of scope.

-Once listeners are attached (or even if there are no listeners at all), events and data in general can be published through a signal by means of the `publish` member function:
+Once listeners are attached (or even if there are no listeners at all), events and data in general are published through a signal by means of the `publish` member function:

 ```cpp
 signal.publish(42, 'c');
 ```

-To collect data, the `collect` member function should be used instead.
-Below is a minimal example to show how to use it:
+To collect data, the `collect` member function is used instead:

 ```cpp
 int f() { return 0; }